Permafrost/Tundra/SERVICES.md

 ### tundra.file:match

 Returns `true` if the given file name matches the given regular expression or wildcard pattern.

 #### Inputs:

-* `$file` is the name of the file to be checked against the given `$pattern`, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file to be checked against the given `$pattern`, specified as either a relative or absolute file path or `file:` [URI].
-* `$pattern` is either a regular expression or wildcard pattern, depending on the `$mode` selected, to check the file name against
+* `$pattern` is either a regular expression or wildcard pattern, depending on the `$pattern.mode` selected, to check the file name against.
-* `$mode` is an optional choice of either 'regex' or 'wildcard' which determines the type of pattern specified.
-Defaults to 'regex'.
+* `$pattern.mode` is an optional choice of `regular expression` or `wildcard`, which determines the type of pattern specified.
+  Defaults to `regular expression`.

 #### Outputs:

 * `$match?` is a boolean flag indicating if the file name matches the given `$pattern`.
-Only the file name is considered in the match, not the path.
+Note that only the file name is considered in the match, not the path.

 ---